openedx/xqueue-watcher/README.md

 Sandboxing
 ==========
-The recommended way to sandbox python is by using [CodeJail](https://github.com/edx/codejail) in your grader.
+The recommended way to sandbox python is by using [CodeJail](https://github.com/edx/codejail).
+Create a json file like this:

+	{
+		"python_bin": "/path/to/sandbox/python",
+		"user": "sandbox_username"
+	}

+And add `-j path/to/config.json` on the pullgrader command.
 You can then import codejail.jail_code and run `jail_code("python", code...)`.

 The old method of sandboxing is as follows: